Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 ## Inserting the DNS Record

-As an issuer, you will need to add a DNS TXT record to your domain name.
+You will need to add a DNS TXT record to your domain name.
 The exact steps to achieve this can be confirmed with your domain name registrar, this is usually achieved through your domain administration web UI.

 Select a domain name that you will like to associate with your documents.
 The domain can either be the root domain (ie. openattestation.com) or a subdomain (ie issuer.openattestation.com).
 Using the root domain will be recommended as it will be easier for viewers of your documents to recognize.